 Fascia closes the gap between the roof and the wall that you’d be able to see if you stood facing the house – which is an easy way to remember which is which!
 You can find out more about fascia and how to fit it if you head over to our dedicated guide.

 Soffits fit under the fascia board, at a 90-degree angle to the walls, to close the gap between the fascia and the wall.
-Guttering is fixed to the fascia board.
+You can fix guttering to the fascia board.

 What is the purpose of the eaves?

-Sometimes, though, rafters are left exposed on purpose as a design feature.
+Sometimes, though, you can leave exposed on purpose as a design feature.
 When this happens, the rafter tails will be refined, sanded and often painted to create a pleasing final look.
 Naturally, there won’t be any eaves or soffits on either side in the direction that the rafters are in.
 There will be eaves and soffits to close the gaps though on the gable ends.

 Does this sound a bit abstract?